MinKhantNaung/laravel-telegram-topic-logger/README.md

 4. Visit `https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates`
 5. Find the `message_thread_id` value in the response

+## Support the project

+If this package helps you, please consider giving it a ⭐ on GitHub.
+It helps others discover the project and motivates further development.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.